| <<Background | Home Print Layout | Ant Taskdef>> |

 test_one_jar main entry point, args=[] test_one_jar main is running test_one_jar OK.

-directory, library jars to the lib
+src directory, library jars to the lib directory,

 and rebuild.

-tool using the following steps.
+jar tool using the following steps.

-file into the root directory, and delete the "src" treeOne-Jar-Main-Class: your-main-class
+main, lib sub-directories.root/main and library dependencies into root/libone-jar-boot-0.97.jar file into the root directory, and delete the "src" treeOne-Jar-Main-Class: your-main-class

 Note: make sure that your final one-jar contains a manifest that looks like this: